-Magnitudes of Fds The largest Fds have magnitudes in the range 10-25% for neutron monitors.
+Magnitudes of Fds.
+The largest Fds have magnitudes in the range 10-25% for neutron monitors.
 Note that because of anisotropies present in neutron monitor data, the size reported for an Fd will vary from one station to another.
 Also the sizes will be smaller if daily averages are used rather than hourly averages.
-For a 30-year period from 1964-1994 Cane et al. (1996) list 10 events >10% for neutron monitors (e. g.
-Mt.
+For a 30-year period from 1964-1994 Cane et al. (1996) list 10 events >10% for neutron monitors (it e.g. Mt.
 Wellington) with a cut-off rigidity of ~2.0 GV.
 At the lower rigidities accessible via spacecraft observations, Fds are larger.
 Lockwood et al. (1986) and Cane et al. (1993) found that the ratio of the magnitudes of decreases as seen by IMP 8 (median rigidity of ~2 GV) relative to Mt.
 Wellington/Mt.
 Washington was typically about 2 for those events in which there were no accelerated particles.

-Rigidity Dependence The rigidity dependence of Fds is approximately equal to $P^{-\gamma}$ where γ ranges from about 0.4-1.2.
-A number of researchers have examined whether the rigidity dependence of Fds varies with the Sun's polarity and all groups have concluded that it does not (see e. g.
-Morishita et al., 1990).
+Rigidity dependence.
+The rigidity (P) dependence of the amplitude of Fds is approximately equal to $P^{-\gamma}$ where γ ranges from about 0.4-1.2.
+A number of researchers have examined whether the rigidity dependence of Fds varies with the Sun's polarity and all groups have concluded that it does not (see, it e.g., Morishita et al., 1990).

-Precursory Increase Many Fds show a precursory increase.
+Precursory increase.
+Many Fds show a precursory increase.
 Such an increase can result from reflection of particles from the shock or acceleration at the shock.
 Few neutron monitor researchers seem to consider the latter as likely even for very large energetic shocks despite the fact that at the energies accessible from spacecraft there appears to be a continuum from low to high energies of the shock-accelerated population.
 Two events in which this was the case are the August 4 1972 and October 20 1989 shocks.
+Precursory decreases are discussed in Section 3.3.

-Recovery Characteristics In isolated single Fds the recovery can be described as exponential with an average recovery time of ~ 5 days but ranging from ~ 3 to ~ 10 days (Lockwood et al., 1986).
-These authors found that the recovery time was independent of rigidity in the range ~ 2 to ~ 5 GV and with no dependence on solar polarity or time in the solar cycle.
-In contrast Mulder and Moraal (1986) found that the recoveries were longer for the A<0 epoch in the 1960's compared with the A>0 epoch in the 1970's.
+Recovery characteristics.
+In isolated single Fds the recovery can be described as exponential with an average recovery time of ~5 days but ranging from ~3 to ~10 days (Lockwood et al., 1986).
+The recovery time is dependent on the longitude of the solar source region (Barnden, 1973a; Iucci et al., 1979b; Cane et al., 1994).
+Lockwood et al. (1986) found that the recovery time was independent of rigidity in the range ~2 to ~5 GV and with no dependence on solar polarity or time in the solar cycle.
+In contrast Mulder and Moraal (1986) found that the recoveries were longer for the A < 0 epoch in the 1960s compared with the A > 0 epoch in the 1970s.
 These authors did not fit recoveries to individual events but rather compared recoveries when the event minima were normalised.

-Anisotropies Eds display anisotropies both in, and perpendicular to, the ecliptic plane and these are related to the structure of the associated solar wind.
+Anisotropies.
+Fds display anisotropies both in, and perpendicular to, the ecliptic plane and these are related to the structure of the associated solar wind.
 Anisotropies are most marked near shock passage and inside ejecta.
-There are also periods of enhanced diurnal waves in the recovery phases of Eds.
+There are also periods of enhanced diurnal waves in the recovery phases of Fds.
 For a summary of early work see Duggal and Pomerantz (1978).
-For a more detailed discussion and a summary of recent work see Sect.
-3.3.
+For a more detailed discussion and a summary of recent work see Section 3.3.